Performance optimizations

 can be improved:

-class can be used to cache the most common calls to the library storage.
+The class can be used to cache the most common calls to the library storage.
 This will improve the overall performance of the library quite a bit, as many functions need library metadata, semantics or language files, which they get from the library storage.
 When used for complex content types like Course Presentation, the GET /ajax?action=libraries

 endpoint becomes around 40x faster if you use the cached library storage!

-to abstract the caching, so you can pass in any of the store engines supported by it (e.g. redis, mongodb, fs, memcached).
+The class uses to abstract the caching, so you can pass in any of the store engines supported by it (e.g. redis, mongodb, fs, memcached).
 See the documentation page of cache-manager

 for more details.